← Back to blog

 /client-c/

-• Which client the meeting belongs to
+• Which client this meeting belongs to.

-• Whether recording is approved
+• Whether recording is approved.

-• Where the output should be stored
+• Where the output should be stored.

-• Who should receive the summary
+• Who should receive the summary.

-• What naming convention the client expects
+• What naming convention this client expects.

-After recording, confirm:
+After the call, confirm:

-• Summary was reviewed before sending
+• The summary was reviewed before you sent it.

-A simple handoff package can include:
+A reusable handoff package

 summary.mdQuick executive readout